AdaCore/why3/doc/vcgen.rst

       (if 0 < x then r = (0 + 1) else r = (0 + 2)) ->
       (forall r1:int. (if 0 < y then r1 = (r + 3) else r1 = (r + 4)) -> p r1)

-which has only one occurence of the post-condition :code:`p r1`.
+which has only one occurrence of the post-condition :code:`p r1`.
 The idea is that the strongest post-condition of each if statement was computed and used as an assumption for the rest of the VC.

-Note that inside an expression annotated with :why3:attribute:`[@vc:sp]`, it possible to switch back to the default WP mode for a given sub-expression, but annotating it with the attribute :why3:attribute:`[@vc:wp]`
+Note that inside an expression annotated with :why3:attribute:`[@vc:sp]`, it is possible to switch back to the default WP mode for a given sub-expression by annotating it with the attribute :why3:attribute:`[@vc:wp]`

 .. _sec.terminationvc: